 If you’re just taking in the bottom half of the pant so it’s tapered, you won’t have to bother with the pockets.
 As for the outseam, you can fold in the extra fabric right at the edge of the seam so you can still sew it in without re-doing the outseam.
 Just make sure you cut off the extra fabric and heavily iron the fold down near the outseam so it’s more invisible.

-I had a friend who used to hem her jeans that way so she’d still have the original hem without cutting it off and sewing it back on.posted over 4 years ago
+I had a friend who used to hem her jeans that way so she’d still have the original hem without cutting it off and sewing it back on.posted almost 5 years ago

 Be positive!
 It can be down if you have the patience.